About the beads we use

 Tucson, AZ 85716

 None of our member hospitals are set up for direct donation.
-All beads distributed in our programs are our responsibility, we need to see every Act of Courage bead before it goes out.
+All beads distributed in our programs are our responsibility related to quality and safety.
+We need to see every Act of Courage bead before it goes out.

-Please have nice 'puckers' on the ends of the beads, sharp edges on the bead holes cut fingers and can not be sent out.
+Please have nice ‘puckers’ on the ends of the beads, sharp edges on the bead holes cut fingers and cannot be used.
 Overly frilly bits sticking out may break off and leave sharp edges on the surface, be sure that raised dots have solid connections (no undercuts) and that surface decorations are robust enough to take some knocking about.

 We ask that you refrain from using reduction frit or glasses that give a metallic sheen on the surface due to heavy metal issues with these materials.
 We can’t send metallic reduction surface beads to the kids.